johntrigg/obsidian-notes/Atomic-Notes/4000-TOOLS/4300-INFRASTRUCTURE/4310-DOCKER/4311-DOCKER.md

 - There are three core concepts:
     1. Docker Images - (Like ubuntu:latest), immutable blueprints or bases
-    2. Docker Containers - Portable instances of images used to run applications
+    2. Docker Containers - Portable runtime instances of images used to run applications
     3. Docker Daemon - Service used to manage images and containers